On Stein's test of uniformity on the hypersphere: Asymptotic results

 This notation allows us to write the covariance matrix $\mathbf{K}_m$ of the Gaussian limit of the random vector $\bW_n-\sqrt{n}\bz:=\big(W_n(\bt_1)-\sqrt{n}z(\bt_1),\ldots,W_n(\bt_m)-\sqrt{n}z(\bt_m)\big)^\top$, corresponding to the kernel $K'$ in Theorem~\ref{thm:3mgf}, as

 where $\bz^{\otimes 2}=\bz\otimes \bz=\vect{\bz\bz^\top}$.
 The entries of $\mathbf{K}_{m}$ are $(\mathbf{K}_{m})_{i,j}=K'(\bt_i,\bt_j)$. \end{remark}

-Although this representation is more practical, it cannot be expressed in closed form, as the expectation $\xi_{k_1,k_2}$ has to be evaluated at different vectors $\bs,\bt$ with $\bs\neq \bt$.
-Restricting to the case $\bs=\bt$, the expectation can be expressed using the linearization formula for Gegenbauer polynomials \eqref{eq:linearization}, leading to a closed expression for the variance function of the random field.
+Although this representation is more practical, it cannot be expressed in closed form, as the expectation $\xi_{k_1,k_2}$ has to be evaluated at vectors $\bs,\bt$ with $\bs\neq \bt$.
+Restricting to the case $\bs=\bt$, the expectation can be expressed using the linearization formula \eqref{eq:linearization}, leading to a closed expression for the variance function of the random field.